CCS-Consulting-Cooperative/governing_documents/articles_of_association.md

 - [Membership Requirement 2]
 - ...

-The membership application process includes the submission of relevant documents, payment of applicable fees, and review by our team.
+The membership application process includes the submission of relevant documents, payment of applicable fees, and review by CCS Membership.

 ## 💼 Share Distribution and Ownership